YounesOMK/metricheq/docs/how-it-works.md

-# Overview of the Package
+# How it works

-This package facilitates the extraction and evaluation of metrics from various sources.
-It consists of connectors for establishing connections and deducers for data handling and metric extraction.
+Metricheq consists of connectors for establishing connections and deducers for data handling and metric extraction.
 The deduced metrics are either boolean values or numerical.

 ## Components